 For more information: 860-567-7440.

-NEW OVERDRIVE APP for your phone or tablet- LIBBY
+AN IMPROVED OVERDRIVE APP for your phone or tablet- LIBBY

 Did you know your local library has thousands of ebooks and audiobooks?

 You can borrow them, instantly, for free, using just the device in your hand.

 DOWNLOAD FOR FREE FOR YOUR PHONE OR TABLET:

 MORRIS PUBLIC LIBRARY NOW OFFERS ONE-ON-ONE TECHNOLOGY ASSISTANCE

 The Morris Public Library offers one-on-one Technology Assistance in half hour tech class sessions on Tuesdays (3 pm- 4pm) and Fridays (3:30 pm-6 pm) by appointment.
 Learn to use a computer, a smart phone or a tablet, find out about how to download library ebooks and audiobooks to your device and use our online catalog to request materials independently.To register: call 860-567-7440 or visit the circulation desk

 Story and Music Time at the Morris Public Library

 The Morris Public Library offers the Story and Music Time Program for the participants ages 0-4 every Tuesday at 10 am.